OFFICIAL TRANSCRIPTS • COLLEGE PREPARATION • AP • PORTFOLIO • PROJECT-BASED LEARNING

 Students need more than good grades.
 They need to communicate clearly, think critically, solve problems, manage their time, and present their ideas with confidence.
 Through coursework, projects, advising, and feedback, students begin building the habits and skills they will need in college and beyond.

-Students practice asking better questions, evaluating ideas, and making thoughtful decisions.
+Students practice asking better questions, evaluating ideas, making thoughtful decisions, and approaching challenges with structure and imagination.

-Writing, discussion, and presentation help students express their ideas clearly.
+Writing, discussion, presentation, and feedback help students express ideas clearly and explain their work with confidence.

-Students build organization, time management, follow-through, and self-direction.
+Students build organization, time management, follow-through, self-direction, and the ability to move projects from idea to completed work.

 Projects, portfolios, and real work